auth0/auth0.net/docs-source/index.md

 var client = new AuthenticationApiClient(new Uri("https://YOUR_AUTH0_DOMAIN/"));
 ```

-> You can obtain your Auth0 Domain from the [Application section of the Auth0 Dashboard](https://manage.auth0.com/#/applications) by looking at the settings for your particular application.
+> You can obtain your Auth0 Domain from the [Application section of the Auth0 Dashboard](https://manage.auth0.com/#/applications) in the settings for your particular application.

 For more details on the various methods that are available, please refer to the documentation of the @Auth0.AuthenticationApi.AuthenticationApiClient class.

 ### Using URL Builders

 Several helper methods are available to allow you to build URLs that you can redirect your user to for example to build up an authorization URL.

 These methods follow a fluent syntax, meaning that you can keep chaining method calls together to build up the URL.

 Finally, to build the actual URL, you will need to call the @Auth0.AuthenticationApi.Builders.UrlBuilderBase.Build method.

 The following are the list of URL builder helper methods:

-* @Auth0.AuthenticationApi.AuthenticationApiClient.BuildAuthorizationUrl
+* @Auth0.AuthenticationApi.AuthenticationApiClientExtensions.BuildAuthorizationUrl
-* @Auth0.AuthenticationApi.AuthenticationApiClient.BuildLogoutUrl
+* @Auth0.AuthenticationApi.AuthenticationApiClientExtensions.BuildLogoutUrl
-* @Auth0.AuthenticationApi.AuthenticationApiClient.BuildSamlUrl(System.String)
+* @Auth0.AuthenticationApi.AuthenticationApiClientExtensions.BuildSamlUrl(System.String)
-* @Auth0.AuthenticationApi.AuthenticationApiClient.BuildWsFedUrl
+* @Auth0.AuthenticationApi.AuthenticationApiClientExtensions.BuildWsFedUrl

 For example, to build up an authorization URL, you can write the following code: